GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/chips/index.md

 {% Img
    src="image/vgdbNJBYHma2o62ZqYmcnkq3j0o1/jLOlPtLY9Zqte4IOoU6g.png",
-   alt="When unpartitioned, a cookie attached to embedded media is shared with all sites that embed the same media.", width="800", height="450"
+   alt="Without cookie partitioning, a third-party service can set a cookie when embedded in one top-level site and access that same cookie when the service is embedded in other top-level sites.", width="800", height="450"
 %}